MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/settings.md

 ---
 # Manage your settings

-The settings page in  Preview lets you manage your preferences.
+The settings page in Market Insights Preview lets you manage your preferences.

 To find your settings, open the left navigation and select **Settings**.